mpmenne/launchcode-java-class/pset6/README.md

 Coding:
 --------

-Great now create a maven, unit-testable, Spring-enabled project (Feel free to reuse the (Greedy template)[https://github.com/MoMenne/launchcode-greedy-template])
+Great now create a maven, unit-testable, Spring-enabled project

+(Feel free to reuse the (Greedy template)[https://github.com/MoMenne/launchcode-greedy-template])

 Write a command line Java app that does the following things:
 *    -> Lists all of the Metrolink Stations
 *    -> Asks the user what station they are currently at
 *    -> Displays the amount time until the next arrives (aka 'The next train is arriving in {x} minutes')

-After watching the following [video]() use JDBC to query the metrolink.db database for the information you need to complete the application
+Use JDBC to query the metrolink.db database to gather the information that you need

 Email me when you're done.
 Happy Coding!